syedareehaquasar/MsTeams/README.md

 This project is [MIT](https://github.com/syedareehaquasar/MsTeams/blob/master/LICENSE) licensed.

 ***
-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_
+_This README was generated with ❤️ by Reeha